cvlab-kaist/DirecT2V/README.md

 **Overall pipeline of DirecT2V.** Our framework consists of two parts: directing an abstract user prompt with an LLM director (GPT-4) and video generation with a modified T2I diffusion (Stable Diffusion).

-**The code and an interactive demo will be released soon!
-Stay in touch.**
+## 🔥The code and an interactive demo will be released soon!
+Stay in touch.